Hadirezaie/documentation/recursion_guide.md

 ## 📖 Simple Definition

 **Recursion** means:

 - A function calls itself (self-referential).
-- We break a large problem into smaller problems and continue this process until we reach a stopping condition (Base Case).
+- We break a large problem into smaller problems and continue this process until we reach a stopping condition (**Base Case**).

+---

 ## 📌 General Structure of a Recursive Function